Sustainability is fundamental

 Designed with sustainability in mind

 As 1 of only 5 Platinum-Level Bike-Friendly Communities in the U.S., Madison embraces biking as more than a hobby.
 Biking in Madison is easy to do with help from BCycle electric bike rental stations.
-For a full Madison biking experience, sign up for Madison By Bike: your guide to four rides and four vibes.
+For a full Madison biking experience, sign up for Madison By Bike and pick the trail that best fits your vibe.

 Back to top.